eriqande/small_project/README.md

 control, in this case, the files: `001-read-and-format.nb.html` and `002-plot-data.nb.html` are included in the repository.

-This is because there typeset versions are included in a GitHub Pages web page, so that they may be viewed correctly on the web, if desired.
+This is because their typeset versions are included in a GitHub Pages web page, so that they may be viewed correctly on the web, if desired.
 Links to those are here: